LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 # Print Number Program
 {: .no_toc }

 A basic Printing program gives the user the ability to manipulate the contents of the cells and output their values.
-This Program allows the user to print numbers 1 to 9 in a loop.
+This Program allows the user to print numbers 1 to 10 in a loop.

 ## Step 1 - Moving the Cell:
 The way we plan on printing out numbers is to print out each character individually by using counters and a loop.

 First, we need to move Cells and intialize counters for the loop.

-We start by moving the Cell from 0 to '1'.
+1. We start by moving the Cell from 0 to '1'.
+We do this by typing the '+' 49 times

 `+++++++++++++++++++++++++++++++++++++++++++++++++`